 For information about Docker and how to install it, please look at the Docker Documentation.

-We report here only about a couple of possible issues that need to be properly addressed.
+We report here only about an issue that need to be properly addressed.

 This issue concerns the file system: there could be problems running docker on old CentOS 7 releases where xfs is used as file system, as reported here.
 Newest CentOS 7 releases are not affected by this issue.
 If, for some reasons, you can’t use a newer version of CentOS 7 not affected by this problem, the instructions reported here might help.

 5.2.
 Orchestrating containers¶

 If you need to orchestrate multiple containers, we suggest to use Kubernetes (K8S), which is the most popular container orchestrator.